 November 26, 1931 - October 14, 1970

-During Special Agent Jordan's career, he was recognized for superior performance and outstanding contributions to Federal drug law enforcement.
-Born in El Paso, Texas, he moved to Aurora, Illinois, in 1947, and graduated from East Senior High School, Aurora, Illinois, in 1952.
-He attended the Institute of Applied Science in Chicago, Illinois, studying criminalistics.
-Special Agent Jordan was survived by his wife, Ofelia; a daughter, Marsha Christin; his parents, Alfredo C. and Jessusita Escareno Jordan; a sister, Berta Jordan Maley; and a brother, Alfredo C. Jordan, Jr.
+During Agent Jordan's career, he was recognized for superior performance and outstanding contributions to federal drug law enforcement.
+Born in El Paso, Texas, he moved to Aurora, Illinois, in 1947, and graduated from East Senior High School in Aurora, Illinois in 1952.
+He attended the Institute of Applied Science in Chicago, Illinois where he studied criminalistics.
+Agent Jordan was survived by his wife, Ofelia; a daughter, Marsha Christin; his parents, Alfredo C. and Jessusita Escareno Jordan; a sister, Berta Jordan Maley; and a brother, Alfredo C. Jordan, Jr.